samjbaker/MSc-project-application/README.md

 + Several mechanisms for user intervention to correct any inaccuracies of the detection algorithms.
 + A graphical user interface.

-**Note: It is currently only distributed for Mac OS 10.12 or later.**
+**Note: It is currently only distributed for Mac OS 10.12 or later, but I hope to distribute it cross-platform at a later date**

 <img src="images/screen-recording-floorplan3d-gif.gif" alt="Screen Recording of the output 3D model" width="1000"/>